BoyeonY/BoyeonY.github.io/index.md

 ### CO-OP (TOUCHSTONE COMPANY) ( MAR,2019 ~ PRESENT)
-   + The touchstone project combines our knowledge of database programming, web design and database management to create a specialized system for a company.
+   + The touchstone project combines the knowledge of database programming, web design and database management to create a specialized system for a company.

    + used skills